 How do I administer naloxone?

 In addition to talking to your healthcare provider or the pharmacist about how to use naloxone, individuals giving this medication to someone should take the online training ahead of time.
-Training is available at one of the Department of Health approved training sites www.getnaloxonenow.org or https://www.pavtn.net/act-139-training.
-These easy to understand, brief trainings explain how to recognize the signs and symptoms of an opioid overdose, what to do in the event of an overdose, and instruct on how to give naloxone.
+Training is available at the Department of Health’s approved training on TRAIN PA.
+This easy to understand training will cover the origins of the opioid crisis, explain how to recognize the signs and symptoms of an opioid overdose, what to do in the event of an overdose, and instruct on how to give naloxone.
 While it is not necessary to obtain a training certificate in order to purchase naloxone, learning these important details will help you respond properly in the event of an overdose and also meet the immunity requirements of PA Act 139.

 Could I get in trouble for giving someone naloxone?